The Duchess of Edinburgh’s work to support women in conflict around the world

-The Women, Peace and Security agenda is a United Nations Initiative that aims to put more women at the centre of conflict resolution, and encourage women’s meaningful participation in peace processes.
+The Women, Peace and Security agenda is a United Nations Initiative which aims to put more women at the centre of conflict resolution, and encourage women’s meaningful participation in peace processes.
 It also recognises the disproportionate impact of conflict on women and girls around the world.
 Find out more here.

-The Preventing Sexual Violence in Conflict Initiative is a UK Government-led initiative that aims to raise awareness of the extent of sexual violence in situations of armed conflict, and encourage and rally global action to end it.
+The Preventing Sexual Violence in Conflict Initiative is a UK Government-led initiative which aims to raise awareness of the extent of sexual violence in situations of armed conflict, and encourage and rally global action to end it.
 Find out more here.

 The Duchess of Edinburgh announced her commitment to champion both WPS and PSVI on International Women’s Day in 2019.
 In front of assembled women peacebuilders at Buckingham Palace, Her Royal Highness said: